Feyerabend/cc/ch07/sec7.6/null/README.md

 Every type system faces an uncomfortable question:
 *what value does a variable hold when it holds "nothing"?*

 Tony Hoare, who invented the null reference in 1965, later called it his "billion-dollar mistake".
 Not because the concept is wrong, but because most languages implement it in a way that silently infects every type.

 The fundamental issue is *implicit nullability*.
 When a `String` in Java might secretly be `null`, you don't have a `String`--you have a `String | null` with no compiler enforcement telling you which one you're dealing with at any given moment.

-### The Conceptual Idea
+### Two Different Solutions to "Nothing"

+Before going further, it is important to separate two ideas that are often conflated:
+1. *Absence-as-Type* (`Option`, `Maybe`, `Optional`)
+2. *Absence-as-Object* (Null Object pattern)

+They solve different problems.

+* `Option<T>` forces the caller to *handle* absence.
+* `Null Object` removes the need to branch by making absence behave like a valid value.

+One increases explicitness.
+The other increases behavioral continuity.

+They are not interchangeable--and the tradeoffs matter.

+### Absence as a Type: Option / Maybe

 The *good* version of the null pattern is a *typed container for optionality*--you force the programmer to explicitly acknowledge that a value might be absent before they can use it.

 The absence of a value becomes part of the type signature, not a hidden landmine.

 The pattern goes by many names: `Option`, `Maybe`, `Optional`, `Nullable<T>`.
-They all say the same thing: *this value is either Something or Nothing, and you must handle both cases.*
+They all say the same thing:

+*This value is either Something or Nothing, and you must handle both cases.*

+This is how modern type systems try to make illegal states unrepresentable.

 ### Language by Language

-*Haskell — the gold standard*
+#### Haskell — the gold standard

 ```haskell
 data Maybe a = Nothing | Just a